 If possible, you want to choose LATCH anchor installation for your Extend2Fit because it is easier.

 This method is not only easier but for the most part, creates a more stable seat.

 This Graco has the push button style of LATCH anchor which we feel is easier to use, especially when trying to remove the clip from the car.
 The LATCH straps use the same belt pathway you use for the vehicle belt installation, but it only has a one-sided strap pull for tightening.
 This can be challenging compared to options with unique tightening methods like self-ratcheting straps and center pull tightening.

 The Graco has a side level that consists of a metal ball in a plastic case.
 This level helps parents determine when they have the seat properly installed.
 The angle adjustment on the Extend2Fit is simple and adjusts the angle to assist with installation.

 Ease of Install - Belt

-Installing the Extend2Fit using your vehicle belt is going to be your toughest challenge with this Graco earning only 7 of 10 for this metric.
+Installing the Extend2Fit using your vehicle belt is going to be your toughest challenge with this Graco with a lower performance than its LATCH installation.

 In the event that your vehicle doesn't have LATCH anchors in your chosen position, or your little one has outgrown the LATCH connectors, you'll need to install your seat using the vehicle belt.